aehrc/VariantSpark/cloud/aws-emr/cf-templates/README.md

 More information on how to create these roles are in: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-roles-defaultroles.html

+You could also use the provided CloudFormation template `emr-roles.yaml` to create the two required roles (the template is untested at this moment).

 ## The VariantSpark templates

 The two templates to create a VariantSpark cluster on AWS EMR